These days, businesses can select between older land-line based phone services (PRI) or internet-based communication services like SIP.

-A PRI is basically a T1 connection designed specifically for phone calls.
+A PRI is a T1 connection explicitly designed for phone calls.
 It's comprised of twenty-three voice channels that support up to twenty-three simultaneous inbound or outbound calls and one information channel.
 The information channel takes care of caller ID and different carrier functions.
-The line itself is a physical copper line connected to the building.
+The line itself is a solid copper line connected to the building.

-- Dedicated hard line - PRI lines are dedicated physical lines that don’t rely on an internet connection.
+- Dedicated hard-line - PRI lines are dedicated physical routes that don't rely on an internet connection.
 Business in areas without an internet connection with the bandwidth capacity to support calls will tend to go with PRI lines.

-- Expensive - PRI lines (and their associated contracts) are provided by telephone service carriers.
-These usually have a more expensive per-minute price (especially for long distance destinations.)
+- Expensive - telephone service carriers provide PRI lines (and their associated contracts).
+These usually have a higher per-minute price (especially for long-distance destinations.)

-- Difficulties with scalability and flexibility - As businesses grow, extra PRI lines will need to be ordered and installed, creating difficulties with scalability.
+- Difficulties with scalability and flexibility - As businesses grow, extra PRI lines will need to be ordered and installed, creating challenges with scalability.

 SIP refers to an approach of delivering voice and alternative unified communications options over the internet.